FAQs

 Should I dump the black tank or grey tank first?

-Dump the black tank first, then the grey tank.
+Dump the black tank first, then dump the grey tank.
 Grey water helps rinse residue from the hose and makes cleanup easier.

 Why do my black tank sensors read 2/3 full even after dumping?